-What is a free radical?
+What is a Free Radical?

 Free radicals are unstable molecules.
 Instead of paired electrons spinning around the nucleus, there is only one.
 This causes the molecule to become unstable.
-This single electron wants to be paired so it attaches itself to other molecules in the body causing cellular damage.
-These free radicals are very potent toxins that damage our skin because they attach to the proteins and other essential molecules making them unstable to function normally and causing premature death of a cell.
-(I know it sounds tragic!) …
+This single electron wants to be paired so it attaches itself to other molecules in the body, causing cellular damage.
+These free radicals are very potent toxins that damage our skin because they attach to the proteins and other essential molecules, making them unstable to function normally and causing premature death of a cell.
+(I know, it sounds tragic!)

 The skin is under attack from free radicals due to UVA and UVB rays from the sun, pollution, stress smoking, alcohol, fatty foods and even aerobic repetitive exercise.
 The parts of the cells damaged are DNA, lipids and proteins that make up the cells.
 This slows down the production of collagen and elastin which is essential in keeping the skin firm and preventing wrinkling.
 This happens beneath our skin very gradually, making wrinkles, brown spots and sagging become apparent over time.

 Foods such as vegetables and fruits (look for the darker pigmented ones) are high in antioxidants and are extremely important to consume daily.
 Make sure you’re getting your daily dose of the ten best antioxidant foods.

 Recent scientific research has shown today’s antioxidants can be extremely effective in preventing premature skin aging when added in high concentration to anti-aging serums.

 - Superoxide Dismutase (a powerful anti-inflammatory for acne-prone skin) found in Renée Rouleau Skin Correcting Serum

-In your quest for anti-aging, you must have a healthy, balanced lifestyle combined with a good diet and skin care products loaded with super antioxidants!
+In your quest for anti-aging, you must have a healthy, balanced lifestyle combined with a good diet and skin care products loaded with antioxidants!